 Step by step process how to make chicken and rice in Instant Pot.

-• Add remaining ingredients in the following order: Add the chicken, carrots, rice, water, salt, pepper and bay leaves.
+2. Add remaining ingredients in the following order: Add the chicken, carrots, rice, broth, salt, pepper and bay leaves.
 It is best to add ingredients in this order and not to stir the rice mixture afterwards in order to prevent Burn notice.

-• Release pressure: Then release pressure right away by turning pressure release valve to Venting.
-It is called Quick Release.
-I do not recommend to do Natural Pressure Release because rice will over cook.
+4. Release pressure: White rice – release pressure right away by turning pressure release valve to Venting, called Quick Release.
+Brown rice – do Natural Pressure Release allowing pressure come down on its own until the pin drops.
 Then stir gently with a wooden spoon and discard bay leaves.

 How Long to Cook Chicken and Rice in Instant Pot?